(Pictured above: Award-winning documentary filmmaker Dawn Porter leads a session at the February 2017 workshop.)

 TUITION: $1200.
 Includes course material and some meals.
 Does not include transportation and lodging.
 (Full and partial scholarships are available, as well as travel stipends for those living outside the San Francisco Bay Area.
 Tuition should not be a barrier to applying.)

-REQUIREMENTS: Interested applicants must submit their resume, a letter of recommendation from someone who knows their work and a one-page memo explaining their project and what editorial issues it has raised.
+REQUIREMENTS: Interested applicants must submit the online application, their resume, a letter of recommendation from someone who knows their work and a one-page memo explaining their project and what editorial issues it has raised.
 Applicants might be interviewed by phone.

 QUESTIONS?
 Contact Janice Hui, director of special projects, at firstname.lastname@example.org.

 Generous support for the workshop is provided by:

 The John D. and Catherine T. MacArthur Foundation